 - Anosmia: no smell function

 - Use seeds and nuts to add texture.
-While these won’t restore your sense of taste or smell, they can help your meals seem a little less bland.
-This might increase your appetite and help you gain back lost weight.
+While these won’t restore your sense of taste or smell, adding different textures can help your meals seem less bland.
+For example, foods such as nuts, seeds, or breadcrumbs can add crunch to meals.
+This might increase your appetite and enjoyment of mealtimes, potentially helping you gain back lost weight.

-Anosmia is caused by damage to the parts of the brain in charge of smell.
-Besides impairing smell, anosmia can cause a person to lose their sense of taste as well.
+Anosmia is a condition characterized by the loss of smell, often resulting from damage to the olfactory cortex or olfactory nerves caused by head trauma.
+Besides impairing smell, anosmia can cause a person to lose their sense of taste and can lead to decreased enjoyment of daily activities as well as other complications.

-While there are currently no proven treatments for anosmia caused by head trauma, olfactory training may prove useful.
+While there are few available treatments for anosmia after head injury, olfactory training may be beneficial.
 Talk to your doctor for more information on treating anosmia.
-New therapies are on the rise, and your doctor might know of some that may help.
+New therapies are on the rise, and your doctor might know of other potential treatments to help with this condition.